oduerr/oduerr.github.io/index.md

 title: Projects
 ---
 <h2>{{ page.title }}</h2>
-A selection of (research) projects.
-The list is work in progress.
+A selection of recent research projects.
+Other projects can be found at [here.](https://www.zhaw.ch/de/ueber-uns/person/dueo/)

 {% include piVision.md %}